JiveSnake/order-service/README.md

 In the shell, calculate the subtotal of a list of products with `subtotal Orange,Apple`

-To calculate the subtotal of a list of products with discounts: `subtotal -products Orange,Apple -applyDiscount true`
+To calculate the subtotal of a list of products with discounts: `subtotal --products Orange,Apple --applyDiscount true`

+To submit an order: `order Apple,Orange`

+OrderService publishes the order was successful, and the MailSubscriber subscribes and then prints the message.